-Explain today we are going to do an engineering activity that will expand on the roles we used in Challenge Lesson II.
-The building challenges will remain the same but we will focus on experiencing multiple roles instead of only one.
-The roles will be:
+Explain today we are going to do an engineering activity that will expand on the roles used in Challenge Lesson II.
+The building challenges will be to build a rocket and a rocket launch pad.
+In addition we will focus on keeping one role instead of experiencing multiple roles.
+The roles will again be: